nielskrijger/loaded/README.md

  - `title`: a test title.
 Defaults to ''.
  - `iterations`: the number of iterations.
 Defaults to 1.
  - `concurrency`: the number of tests to run in parallel.
+Defaults to 1.
  - `errorHandler`: an error handling function called when an error is detected in `beforeAll`, `afterAll` or `test` functions.
  The error handler signature is `function(err)`.
-Defaults printing the error to the console.
+Defaults to printing the error to the console.

 Performance metrics / stats
 ---------------------------

 Loaded.js does not automatically gather statistics on test execution performance.
-Gathering stats of the target application's performance is best done directly from the applications environment itself.
+Gathering stats of the target application's performance is best done directly from the environment itself.
 If you're serious about your application's performance consider tracking performance metrics from the application using `StatsD`, `Logstash/Kibana` or something similar (also in production!).

 Having said that, Loaded.js comes with a timer utility able to track execution times in milliseconds.
-Multiple timers can be organized in a hierarchy to organize timers.

 ### Single timer